truyenpn22/Men4Men/README.md

 - Add .env file and add PORT, MONGODB_URI, JWT_SECRET, PAYPAL_CLIENT_ID
 - In the root directory - npm i
 - In the front end directory - cd frontend, npm i
+- npm run dev to open the development server

 ## This website is a mern web ecommerce application whitch includes